 Completed CLI trials

-We have completed two Phase I clinical trials in a total of 27 patients with Critical Limb Ischemia (Rutherford Categories 4 and 5) who were not suitable candidates for leg revascularization surgery.
+We have completed two Phase I/II clinical trials with Critical Limb Ischemia (Rutherford Categories 4 and 5) who were not suitable candidates for leg revascularization surgery.
 The data from these trials served as the basis for our successful applications to the Adaptive Pathways pilot project in Europe and to Japan’s accelerated regulatory pathway for regenerative medicine.
-The objective of both Phase I studies was to evaluate the safety profile, including the immunological profile, associated with the intramuscular administration of PLX‑PAD.
+The objective of both studies was to evaluate the safety profile, including the immunological profile, associated with the intramuscular administration of PLX‑PAD.
 Efficacy data were also collected.

-A first Phase I, open‑label, dose‑escalation trial was conducted in the United States, evaluating a single administration of 280×106 cells (n=7), or repeated administration of 280×106 cells (two doses given two weeks apart, n=5).
+The first study, open‑label, dose‑escalation trial was conducted in the United States, evaluating a single administration of 280×106 cells (n=7), or repeated administration of 280×106 cells (two doses given two weeks apart, n=5).
 PLX‑PAD was administered via multiple intramuscular injections into the affected leg.

 A second study, open‑label, dose‑escalation study was conducted in Germany.
 It assessed 3 doses of PLX‑PAD: 175×106 cells (low dose, n=3), 315×106 cells (intermediate dose, n=6) and 595×106 cells (high dose, n=6).
 PLX‑PAD was administered via multiple intramuscular injections into the affected leg.